 If so desired, memorial contributions may be made to the Mt.
 Sharon Cumberland Presbyterian Church for use of the church cemetery upkeep or to a charity of your choice.

 Robertson County Funeral Home in charge of arrangements

-To send flowers to James "Jim" Boyd Bowie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Boyd Bowie, please visit our floral store.